Proudly serving VT, NY and NH including - Keene, Concord, Burlington and nearby

 When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Northern Basement Systems are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with one of our trusted foundation specialists, call or e-mail us today!
-We're proud to serve Burlington, Concord, Keene, Colchester, Essex, Rutland, Plattsburgh, NY, South Burlington, Laconia, Bennington, and many nearby locations in VT and NH.
+We're proud to serve Burlington, Concord, Keene, Colchester, Essex, Rutland, Plattsburgh, NY, South Burlington, Laconia, Bennington, and many nearby locations in VT, NY and NH.